HALO (Hands free Autonomous Load Orientation)

 The HALOs are extremely robust and can be controlled either by a crane driver’s foot pedal or by a banksman’s hand set and the crew can remain at a safe distance.
 The heavy moving part is just water which, if it leaks, does not present a significant safety hazard.

 There are several methods of transferring the torque from the HALO to the load which depend on the load type and the environment.
 The system has been successfully tried with large and small containers and other types of load.

-The design of a small unit for use with loads up to 5Te, a medium sized unit for up to 10Te and a larger unit for use up to 20Te has been completed, and the company are planning to go into production in Q2 of 2019.
+The design of a small unit for use with loads up to 5Te, a medium sized unit for up to 10Te and a larger unit for use up to 20Te has been completed, built and tested.

-See videos below demonstrating the various prototype units in use.
+See videos below demonstrating the various units in use.

 Click to download the following documents: